gconnect/FtsoRegistry-Dapp/tutorial.md

 ```

 ### Create a Next.js Frontend
-For this tutorial we will be using [Next.js](https://nextjs.org/docs/getting-started/installation).
+For this tutorial, we will be using [Next.js](https://nextjs.org/docs/getting-started/installation).
 To keep things simple and short we will be building a simple UI.

 Navigate to the `frontend directory`
 create a `utils` directory and an `interact.ts` file inside it.